MicrosoftDocs/cpp-docs/docs/standard-library/valarray-operators.md

 ## <a name="op_gt_eq"></a> `operator>=`

-Tests whether the elements of one valarray are greater than or equal to the elements of an equally sized valarray or whether all the elements of a valarray are greater than or equal to or less than or equal to a specified value.
+Tests whether the elements of one `valarray` are greater than or equal to the elements of an equally sized `valarray`, or whether all the elements of a `valarray` are greater than or equal to or less than or equal to a specified value.

 ```cpp
 template <class Type>